Alchemyst-ai/chrome-extension/README.md

 # Alchemyst Context Layer Chrome Extension

-A Chrome extension that enriches ChatGPT and Claude prompts with relevant context from your knowledge base.
+A Chrome extension that enriches ChatGPT, Claude, Gemini, and v0 prompts with relevant context from your knowledge base.

 ## Features

-- Seamlessly integrates with ChatGPT and Claude.ai interfaces
+- Seamlessly integrates with ChatGPT, Claude.ai, Gemini, and v0 interfaces
 - Injects relevant context from your Alchemyst knowledge base into prompts
 - Toggle memory/context injection with a single click
 - Simple API key configuration